Contact Us

 Nilda working the Mi Esperanza jewelry studio

-After she graduated from high school, she planned to try to go to college.
-She liked school and wanted to continue learning, but she quit her dream when she got pregnant.
+After she graduated from high school, Nilda planned to attend college.
+She liked school and wanted to continue learning, but she gave up her dream when she got pregnant.
 As in many cases worldwide, early and unintended pregnancy jeopardizes women's educational goals.

 Nilda decided to stay home and take care of her baby boy.
 Nilda married and had her second child.
-Still determined to learn, she started looking for any chance to learn something new, but opportunities were scarce, having to be close to home to care for her children and home.
+Still determined to learn, she began looking for any chance to acquire new knowledge, but opportunities were scarce, as she had to stay close to home to care for her children.

 NILDA AT A GLANCE